apollographql/apollo-client/.changeset/seven-cameras-kiss.md

 "@apollo/client": patch
 ---

-Allow useLazyQuery trigger fn to change query
+Allow the execution function returned by `useLazyQuery` to change the query.